stephengold/jme3-utilities/README.md

     + the RealWorld Cursor Editor
     + the WinMerge differencing and merging tool

-I am grateful to GitHub, JFrog, and Imgur for providing free hosting for this project and many other open-source projects.
+I am grateful to GitHub, [Sonatype], JFrog, and Imgur for providing free hosting for this project and many other open-source projects.